What Is a Base Year in a CAM Lease? Definition and Tenant Risks

 What happens if operating expenses decrease below the base year?

 If actual expenses in a given year fall below the base year level, there is no additional rent due.
-In a base year lease, the landlord absorbs the cost decline — the tenant doesn't receive a credit for the improvement.
+In a base year lease, the landlord absorbs the cost decline -- the tenant does not receive a credit for the improvement.
 The base year floor only works in one direction.

 Is a base year lease better than a NNN lease for tenants?

 It depends on the base year itself and the market.
-If the base year reflects truly stabilized costs and is correctly grossed up, a modified gross lease offers reasonable budget predictability with capped exposure in stable-cost environments.
-A NNN lease offers more transparency and — with good exclusions and caps negotiated — can be similarly predictable.
-The key risk with base year leases is that the baseline is set once and stays for the full term, so an artificially low base year creates a permanent problem.
+If the base year reflects truly stabilized costs and is correctly grossed up, a modified gross lease offers reasonable budget predictability.
+A NNN lease offers more transparency and, with good exclusions and caps negotiated, can be similarly predictable.
+The key risk with base year leases is that the baseline is set once and stays for the full term.

 For the full NNN lease structure overview, see the NNN Lease Tenant Guide.
 For how base year errors are calculated in professional audits, see the CAM Overcharge Detection Playbook.

 Received a reconciliation from a base year lease?
-Run a free CAM scan to check for gross-up violations.
+Run a free CAM audit to check for gross-up violations.